dternyak/ethereum-social-auth/README.md

 # ethereum-social-identity

-A spec of public social identity for an ethereum address.

-### What?
-A public, smart contract + IPFS based public identity for Ethereum accounts.
+A smart contract + IPFS based public identity for Ethereum accounts.

 ### Why?
 Web3, and more general, address based authentication (read: message signing) leaves some to be desired.